30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Nearest station: Shibuya Station

-2. Go to a World Famous Sumo Tournament
+2. Watch the World Famous Sumo Tournament

 Sumo Kokugikan